flipperdevices/flipperzero-firmware/simon-tutorial/README.md

 - Right click on the `flipsimon` folder and choose `Paste`.

 ### Step 2c.
 Edit the `app_config.h` file
-- Change the `TAG` to `"FlipBoard Simon"`.
+- Change the `TAG` to `"FlipBoardSimon"`.
 This TAG is used for logging messages.
 - Change the `FLIPBOARD_APP_NAME` to `"simon"`.
 The FLIPBOARD_APP_NAME is used for saving the application settings.
 - Change the `FLIPBOARD_PRIMARY_ITEM_NAME` to `"Play Simon"`.
 This is the name that will show in the the applications menu.
 - Delete the line `#define FIRMWARE_SUPPORTS_SUBGHZ 1`.
 This is not needed for this application, since we do not use the SUBGHZ radio.
 - Change the `ABOUT_TEXT`.
 This is the text that will display in the About dialog.
 Each line must end with a '\' character to continue to the next line.
 The last line must not have a '\' character.
 Put the text in quotes.
 A `\n` will create a new line.
+- Save the file.

 ### Step 2d.
 Replace the contents of the `app.c` file
 Replace the contents of the `app.c` file with the following code: